transloadit/node-sdk/README.md

 transloadit
 ===========

-A transloadit client library that runs callbacks when they're actually done
+A transloadit client library that runs callbacks when they're done

 quick example
 -------------